-Past economic growth in Russia has been volatile with consequences on the structure and diversification of the economy:
+Past economic growth in Russia has been volatile, with consequences for the structure and diversification of the economy.
+The consequences may result in:

-- 1. The structure of manufacturing in Russia is different. - 2.
-Volatility in manufacturing output growth is different in Russia. - 3.
+1. A structure of manufacturing in Russia is different.

+- 2. Volatility in manufacturing output growth that is different in Russia. - 3.
 Slumps in Russia are different.
 Surges are not.